The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/leveling-guide.md

 * **Biolysis, Broil III, Ruin II (Lvl.
 72):** Damage (GCD, upgraded)
   * Bio II becomes Biolysis and these spells do more damage.
 The breakpoints for your priorities change as follows:
-    * 1 target: Maintain Biolysis, then use Broil III (or Ruin II if you need to move).
+    * One target: Maintain Biolysis, then use Broil III (or Ruin II if you need to move).
     * 2-4 targets: Maintain Biolysis on all targets, then use Art of War instead of Broil III.
     * 5+ targets: Only use Biolysis if you can’t hit 5+ targets due to movement; otherwise use only Art of War.